 Family members of EEA nationals or Austrian nationals are granted free access to the labour market.
 As skill mismatch and labour scarcities surfaced increasingly in the second half of the 2000s, migration policy was reformed.
-The adaptation of the migration model in favour of inflows of skilled labour was part of the government programme 2008-2013 (Regierungsprogramm: 105-112)15.
+The adaptation of the migration model in favour of inflows of skilled labour was part of the government programme 2008-2013 (Regierungsprogramm: 105-112).
 In October 2010 the social partners agreed on the reform of migration policy, by introducing the so called 'Rot-Weiss-Rot-Karte'.
-The implementation in July 2011 required amendments to the Foreign Worker Law (AuslBG) and the Settlement and Residence Law (NAG2005).
+The implementation in July 2011 required amendments to the Foreign Worker Law (AusIBG) and the Settlement and Residence Law (NAG2005).
 This decision was backed up by research on the expected impact of this migration policy reform on economic and employment growth.
 (Biffl et al. 2010).
 As the administrative costs were high for the migrant - the application had to be handed in at the Austrian embassy abroad - changes to the legislation were requested by the employers.
 Accordingly, in December 2012 an amendment to the foreign worker law was proposed by the Ministry of Labour (consultation phase) allowing the employer to organise the paper work in Austria, thereby minimising the administrative work for prospective third country employees.
 The law was adopted and came into effect on April 18, 2013.

-In order to promote the employment of migrants commensurate with their acquired skills the, the National Assembly adopted a decision to ease skills recognition of university graduates from third countries In April 2012.
+In order to promote the employment of migrants commensurate with their acquired skills the, the National Assembly adopted a decision to ease skills recognition of university graduates from third countries in April 2012.
 The decision was based on a five-point programme elaborated by the Minister of Science and Research in cooperation with the State Secretary for Integration.
-The decision facilitates the validation (regarding non-regulated professions) and nostrification (regarding regulated professions) of third-country graduates' degrees through increased information provision, improved services and shorter procedures.16
+The decision facilitates the validation (regarding non-regulated professions) and nostrification (regarding regulated professions) of third-country graduates' degrees through increased information provision, improved services and shorter procedures.
+In December 2015 a law on the right to accreditation and acknowledgement of one's skills acquired abroad went into the parliament for consultation (Anerkennungsgesetz).
+The bill was modelled after the German one, which came into effect in 2012 (BMBF 2014).